 If you’re a cigar connoisseur like me, you know that Gurkha is reputable as the ‘Rolls Royce’ of cigars, and Cohiba does one better with Cohiba Behike as the Bentley of the brand.
-This prestigious cigar is an exclusive produced in extremely limited quantities.
+This prestigious cigar is an exclusive, produced in extremely limited quantities.
 Gaining outstanding ratings, Cohiba Behike is one of the most sought-after cigars in the world!
-Yeah they’re that good.
+Yeah, they’re that good.
 A blend of the finest aged Cuban tobaccos including Meida Tiempo are used to create this limited run.
 These Cuban tobaccos are the highest leaves on the plant tending to be exceptionally strong.

 You should see holograms of the word Cuba and the Taino Indian Head repeated on the gilded top edge of the band.

 The authentic band features nine rows of white squares in a checkered pattern that runs from the gilded top edge of the word Behike.
 The squares do not get cut off on the top or bottom row.

 Holographic Taino Indian head logos along with boxes containing the words Behike and Cohiba

-Embossed lettering - The famous Cohiba on white background with a square, gold border is embossed with proper gilding.
+The famous Cohiba on white background with a square, gold border is embossed with proper gilding.
 However, it is non-holographic.

-One of the many factors that makes the Cohiba Behike a special cigar is the use of Media Tiempo leaves in the filler.
+One of the many factors that make the Cohiba Behike a special cigar is the use of Media Tiempo leaves in the filler.
 Media Tiempo refers to a very small pair of leaves that sometimes sprout above the highest ligero priming of some tobacco plants.
-These leaves are small but contain very concentrated, strong, complex flavors, and add a good bit of extra character to a blend.
+These leaves are small but contain very concentrated strong, complex flavors, and add a good bit of extra character to a blend.
 Therefore, if you want to try something similar to the Behike, we recommend you try non-cuban cigars that use the same types of leaves.
 A word of caution, though, beginners need not apply.
 The Behike is very strong, but if you think you can handle it, the Joya de Nicaragua Antano 1970 and the Aganorsa Leaf Signature Selection are great selections to try if you want to know what the Media Tiempo priming is all about.